1999AZZAR/use-waydroid-on-x11/readme.md

 ## Installation

-### Install Weston
+### Installing Weston

-**Weston** is a reference Wayland compositor required by Waydroid to render the Android interface.
-Install Weston with the following command:
+**Weston** is the Wayland compositor required for rendering the Waydroid environment.
+To install it, run:

 ```sh
 sudo apt install weston -y
 ```

-### Install Waydroid
+### Installing Waydroid

-Follow these steps to install Waydroid on your system.
+Follow the steps below to install Waydroid.

 #### Step 1: Add the Waydroid Repository

-Run the following command to add the official Waydroid repository:
+Add the official Waydroid repository by running the following command:

 ```sh
 curl https://repo.waydro.id | sudo bash